Prompt Engineering Guide

 Introduction

-Few-shot prompting allows Large Language Models (LLMs) to solve problems without explicit fine-tuning.
+Few-Shot Prompting allows Large Language Models (LLMs) to solve problems without explicit fine-tuning.
 However, this approach struggles as task complexity increases.
-Decomposed Prompting1 or DECOMP is a modular approach that tackles complex tasks by breaking them into simpler sub-tasks, delegating each sub-task to LLMs or other handlers better suited to solve them.
+Decomposed Prompting or DecomP is a modular approach that tackles complex tasks by breaking them into simpler sub-tasks, delegating each sub-task to LLMs or other handlers better suited to solve them.

 How to Use Decomposed Prompting?